The 2025 Ultimate Guide to Street Art in Dublin

 When you hear of street art, what’s the first place that you think of?
 You imagine Paris or New York or even the well-painted walkways of Melbourne.
 You don’t consider Dublin a bustling art oasis.

-So, if you’re heading this way for the museums and the pubs, make sure to look around you.
+So, if you’re heading to Dublin and none of the normal free things to do pique your interest, make sure to look around you for the creative beauty of graffiti.
 Dublin is an evolving space for breath-taking street art.

 Top Street Art Pieces to See in Dublin